ria0304/WYA-WHAT-S--YOUR--AESTHETIC-/README.md

 A full-stack AI-powered fashion web app that helps users discover, analyze, and refine their personal style.
 WYA combines computer vision, style profiling, and wardrobe intelligence to deliver personalized aesthetic insights.

+The complete AI pipeline is fully functional in local development.
+Current work focuses on productionizing inference and deployment on AWS infrastructure using EC2, Docker, and SageMaker Serverless.

 ---

 ## Live Deployment